jefrydco/jefrydco/contents/en/blog/create-reactivity-system-vue-3-javascript.md

 <app-amp-notice :to="{ name: 'blog-slug', params: { slug: 'create-reactivity-system-vue-3-javascript' } }" label="Create a Simplified Version of Vue 3 Reactivity System"></app-amp-notice>

+> Code snippet on this article is written in TypeScript but it's a perfectly valid JavaScript.
+So if you want to copy, paste and run it on browser console, it should be fine.

 ## Table of Contents

 ## Underlying Technology